swjones/swjones.github.io/resources/pyvisfile.md

 `./configure --help` to see the default configuration options, which may not be correct for your system.

+Finally (depending on how you like to do/have done things), you may beed to append pyvisfile and pyublas to your `PYTHONPATH`.

 ## creating silo files: examples

 Andreas Kloeckner provides some useful